juhodev/multiple-computer-ffmpeg-render/README.md

 ## Warning

+* No encryption
-I built this mostly because I wanted to try to build my own java server so this might break when you use it (that being said I did render over 1k videos with it without it breaking).
+* I built this mostly because I wanted to try to build my own java server so this might break when you use it (that being said I did render over 1k videos with it without it breaking).

 ## Prerequisites